-I’ve been to South Africa before and have family there so level of poverty and corruption.
-However, it was amazing to see that education in South Africa is undergoing a revolution in a way not seen in any other country.
+I’ve been to South Africa before and have family there so I am aware of the level of poverty and corruption.
+However it was amazing to see that education in South Africa is undergoing a revolution in a way not seen in any other country.
 A previously disadvantaged and repressed majority population are going through the education system in unprecedented volumes.
 I was proud to be part of how South Africa is innovating the delivery of education through pioneering technology.

 Corporate citizenship in action